traderres/webClass/learnAngular/lessons_Angular16/exercises/exercise11c.client-grid-add-text-filters.answers.md

       public defaultColumnDef: ColDef = {
         flex: 1,
         sortable: true,
-        filter: 'agTextColumnFilter',           // Turn on the filters for this column
+        floatingFilter: true,                   // Turn on the floating filters
+        filter: 'agTextColumnFilter',           // Set the filter type as a text filter
         filterParams: this.textFilterParams,    // Customize the filter
       }